KunaZech06/coffeeMaker/README.md

 # Coffee Maker
-This is a simple program that operates a digital coffee maker.
+This is a simple program that operates as a digital coffee maker.